2PP bioprinting - Creating the world's most accurate 3D bioprinter

-Optimized for cellular work
+Optimized for cellular printing

 A temperature-controlled environment in conjunction with onboard sterility measures makes the Quantum X bio the go-to system for exploring biological applications.